 Before you learn how to epilate, let’s first know more about the types of epilator that are available in the market.

 Many of us reading this post are first time epilator users.
-Hence, the following tips on how to use an epilator for the first time will ensure a smooth epilating experience-
+Hence, the following tips on how to prepare your skin before epilating will ensure a smooth hair removal experience-

 - Shave – Shave 2 days prior to epilating.
 Epilating shorter hair is much more comfortable.

-- Exfoliate – Exfoliate the day before you epilate as mentioned above.
+- Exfoliate – Exfoliate the day before you epilate.
 Exfoliating is very important because it prevents the formation of ingrown hairs.
 You can use a body scrub to exfoliate.
 Some epilators also come equipped with an exfoliation brush.

 - Shower– Take a warm shower prior to epilating.
 This will moisturize the hair, which will ensure a better epilating experience.